List of foods you can buy with EBT Card

-We get emails from EBT Card holders about the list of foods you can buy with EBT Card.
+We get questions from EBT Card holders about the list of foods you can buy with EBT Card.
 In this article, we will answer the question in detail.
 The Food Stamps program or SNAP program is intended to provide nutritional food to those eligible.
 There are strict guidelines about what you can buy with the card and what you cannot.
 If you are caught using the card to buy an item not permitted or a service, you are committing EBT Card Fraud and if caught could face jail time.
-The most common questions we get are the following:

 - Can I buy Baby Food/Infant Formula with SNAP benefits?
 The Answer is YES.
 This includes infant formula, cereals, juices, and baby food in boxes and jars.